dbellagio/refarch-cloudnative-netflix-hystrix/README.md

 After your testing, you may want to remove the public route to your service.
 You can leave the route in your CF space and simply unmap it from the container group.
 You can also delete the route after unmapping.
 Removing the container group will unmap the route as the container group is gone.

-- cf ic route unmap -n super-hystrix-dev -d mybluemix.net netflix-hystrix
+- cf ic ip unbind <IP-Address> netflix-hystrix
-- cf ic route unmap -n super-wfd-ui-dev -d mybluemix.net wfd-ui
+- cf ic route unmap --hostname super-wfd-ui-dev --domian mybluemix.net netflix-zuul

 You can also look a the script "kill-remote-services.sh" to bring down the entire stack.